British man runs marathon in backyard during lockdown - WHIZ News

 By the time Campbell completed the marathon in just over five hours, he had raised more than 18,000 pounds ($22,000) for Britain’s National Health Service to help battle the coronavirus pandemic.

-The effort — labelled the #6metregardenchallenge — was live-streamed, with former England soccer great Geoff Hurst among the viewers.
+The effort — labeled the #6metregardenmarathon — was live-streamed, with former England soccer great Geoff Hurst among the viewers.
 Neighbors poked their heads over the backyard fence to give Campbell encouragement.

 Campbell ran across a patch of grass, some stones and a small patio in 6-meter (20-foot) stretches.
 He calculated he would have to traverse his yard at least 7,000 times to reach 42.2 kilometers (26.2 miles).